aamithompson/EmailApplication/README.md

 - **One-to-Many** - The databases have been setup to provide support for multiple recipients to receive the same mail sent by a user.

 - **Separate Tracking** - Each recipient has their own mail tracked with a status, if it is marked, if it is trashed, and the dates for their actions.

+### Query Optimizations
+- **Indexing** - Improves database performance by adding indexes on frequently queried columns.
+Examples of this are `idx_receiver_date` which is the composition of `(ReceiverID, DateReceived DESC)` on `EmailToReceiver`, and `UNIQUE (AccountID, Category)` on `AccountInboxState` which has an index added since it is unique.

+- **Lazy Loading** – Loads inbox data in batches as the user scrolls, reducing initial load time and bandwidth usage.

+- **Client-Side Caching** – Cache previously retrieved data and invalidates it based on server-side update timestamps to minimize redundant queries.

 ## 3. Screenshots